“Science may set limits to knowledge, but should not set limits to imagination.”

 Hunter College of the City University of New York

-Active work in computational biophysics and biology; past work in software testing,
+Past work in computational biophysics and biology, software testing,

 formal methods, computer-based ophthalmological diagnostic tests and psychophysical testing.

 Ph.
 D., (Computer Science), Courant Institute of Mathematical Science, New York University, 1987

 M. S., (Computer Science), Courant Institute of Mathematical Science, New York University, 1984

 B. A., summa cum laude, (Mathematics), Hunter College of CUNY, 1982

 B. Architecture, The Cooper Union for the Advancement of Science and Art, 1973

 After graduating from the Cooper Union for the Advancement of Science and Art with a bachelor's degree